yduan19/yduan19.github.io/_pages/about.md

 Hello, I am a postodctoral researcher at Northwestern University working on computational modeling of complex fluids.
 My research spans the fields of mathematics, physics, machine learning, and computer science.

-"If you can't explain it simply you don't understand it well enough" --Albert Einstein\\
+-"If you can't explain it simply you don't understand it well enough" --Albert Einstein\\
-This website reflects my efforts to share my research, keep abreast of machine learning trends, and impart insights and learnings along the journey.
+This website reflects my efforts to share my research, follow the machine learning trends, and impart insights and learnings along the journey.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.